-The college offers a comprehensive arts programme.
-Students are offered opportunities to participate in a wide range of activities including art exhibitions, musical groups and bands, debating and drama.
+The College offers a comprehensive arts programme.
+Students are offered opportunities to participate in a wide range of activities including art exhibitions, musical groups and bands, dance and drama.

 The Drama department performs a number of high quality productions each year.
 Music is thriving.
-Four Choirs exist, ranging from all-comers' choirs to National Choral Finale standard.
-Instrumental groups include Orchestra, Jazz Group, Rock Band, Piano Duets, and many soloists.
-Students enjoy composition, arranging, musicology and combine with Maori and Pasifika groups, and Performing Arts.
+Four choirs exist, ranging from all-comers' choirs to National Chorale Finale standard.
+Instrumental groups include orchestra, jazz group, rock band, piano duets, and many soloists.
+Students enjoy composition, arranging, musicology and performing arts.
 They perform in local and national competitions.

 Cultural activities are an important element of life at One Tree Hill College.
-Each year the college sends a number of cultural groups to perform at the ASB Polyfest.
+Each year the College sends a number of cultural groups to perform at the ASB Polyfest.
 Our cultural groups also perform at our annual cultural evening.

-The Maori department offers many opportunities from Kapa Haka, Powhiri for special occasions, Mentors who come and work with our senior students, and a vertical whanau class from years 11 to 13 within a stable environment.
+The Māori department offers many opportunities from Kapa Haka, Powhiri for special occasions, mentors who come and work with our senior students, and a vertical whānau class from years 11 to 13 within a stable environment.

-Pacific Pride is a Pacific Leadership group that has been developing and nurturing young potential Pacific Island leaders at One Tree Hill College Since 2007.
+Pacific Pride is a pacific leadership group that has been developing and nurturing young potential Pacific Island leaders at One Tree Hill College since 2007.

-All students have the opportunity to participate a wide range of cultural, sporting, musical and artistic activities.
+All students have the opportunity to participate in a wide range of cultural, sporting, musical and artistic activities.